Hill View will provide free and fun entertainment with the first-ever Community Fun Day - ExBulletin

 Free facility tours will also be available for anyone interested in learning more about what Hill View has to offer its residents.
 Hamilton says that while facility tours aren’t the focus of the day, he wants anyone interested to know that the facility just lowered its rates for independent living starting July 1.

-Attendees of Saturday’s event at Hill View will also have a unique opportunity to take part in a social media challenge that could help them win a big prize – and all it takes is a selfie and a hashtag.
+Attendees of Saturday’s event at Hill View will also have a unique opportunity to take part in a social media challenge that could help them win a big prize.
+All it takes is a selfie and a hashtag.

 “If you take a photo of yourself at the event and post it to Facebook with the hashtag #HillViewFunDay, your name will be entered into a draw to win a $250 Amazon gift card,” Hamilton said. .